usdot-jpo-ode/jpo-cvmanager/services/addons/images/firmware_manager/README.md

 - GOOGLE_APPLICATION_CREDENTIALS - Service account location.
 Recommended to attach as a volume.

 Docker volume required environment variables:
-- HOST_BLOB_STORAGE_DIRECTORY - Directory mounted as a docker volume for firmware storage
+- HOST_BLOB_STORAGE_DIRECTORY - Directory mounted as a docker volume for firmware storage.
+A relative path can be specified here.

 ## Vendor Specific Requirements